 - Unique active customers.
 The consolidated unique active customer count is the number of individual customers who purchased from us in a given period, with no regard to the frequency of purchase.
 For example, if a single customer makes two distinct purchases within a twelve-month period or is a distinct customer purchasing from Vistaprint and Albumprinter, that customer is tallied only once in the unique active customer count.
 We determine the uniqueness of a customer by looking at certain customer data.
 Unique active customers are driven by both the number of new customers we acquire, as well as our ability to retain customers after their first purchase.
-During our early growth phase, we focused more resources on the acquisition of new customers through the value of our offering and our broad-based marketing efforts targeted at the mass market for micro business customers.
+During our early growth phase, we focused more resources on the acquisition of new customers.
 As we have grown larger, our acquisition focus has been supplemented with expanded retention efforts, such as email offers, customer service, and expanding our product offering.
 Our unique active customer count has grown significantly over the years, and we expect it will continue to grow as we see additional opportunity to drive both new customer acquisitions as well as increased retention rates.
 A retained customer is any unique customer in a specific period who has also purchased in any prior period. - Average bookings per unique active customer.
 Average bookings per unique active customer is total bookings, which represents the value of total customer orders received on our websites, for a given period of time divided by the total number of unique active customers, regardless of brand, who purchased during that same period of time.
 We seek to increase average bookings per unique active customer as a means of increasing revenue.
 Average bookings per unique active customer are influenced by the frequency that a customer purchases from us, the number of products and feature upgrades a customer purchases in a given period, as well as the mix of tenured customers versus new customers within the unique active customer count, as tenured customers tend to purchase more than new customers.
 Average bookings per unique active customer have grown over a multi-year period, though they do sometimes fluctuate from one quarter to the next depending upon the type of products we promote during a period and promotional discounts we offer.
 For example, among other things, seasonal product offerings, such as holiday cards, can cause changes in bookings per customer in our second fiscal quarter ended December 31.

-Revenue for the three months ended December 31, 2013 increased 6% to \$370.8 million compared to the three months ended December 31, 2012 due to increases in sales across our product and service offerings.
-The North American business continued to deliver solid performance with 14% constant-currency revenue growth during our peak holiday season.
-Our European business delivered results broadly in line with our expectations with a decline in constant-currency revenue of 2% during the quarter ended December 31, 2013, as compared to the prior comparative period.
-We continue to expect our fiscal 2014 European revenue growth rate to remain below our historical trends as we reduce certain advertising expenditures with lower returns to make more focused investments in the region.
-Most of World constant-currency revenue growth declined to 6% from 24% in the prior comparative period, because we have reached relative maturity in certain markets that currently comprise a majority of the region's revenue activity.
+Revenue for the three months ended March 31, 2014 decreased by 1% to \$286.2 million compared to the three months ended March 31, 2013 due to a decline in sales across our product and service offerings.
+During the third quarter, we rolled out significant pricing changes in two of our top markets: the U.S. and Germany.
+These changes are designed to help us improve customer lifetime value and loyalty over time, but created meaningful near-term revenue headwinds in North America and Europe this quarter.
+The North American business delivered constant-currency revenue growth of 3% from the prior comparable period.
+Our European business experienced a decline in constant-currency revenue of 7% during the quarter ended March 31, 2014, as compared to the prior comparative period.
+Additionally, we continue to expect our fiscal 2014 European revenue growth rate to remain below our historical trends as we reduce certain advertising expenditures with lower returns to make more focused investments in the region.
+Most of World constant-currency revenue grew by 10% from the prior comparative period.